aaronkopplin/reverse-a-wav-file/README.md

 Make sure that you have a .wav file in the same directory as your code to run.
 Enter these commnads at the terminal to compile and run your code.

-gcc main.c wav.c file.c
-./a.out file-to-reverse.wav reversed-file-name.wav
+gcc main.c wav.c file.c [press enter] ./a.out file-to-reverse.wav reversed-file-name.wav

 Enjoy!